r-b-g-b/AY250_HW/hw3/README.md

 HW 3.3
 	run hw3_3.py
 	A plot with the iris dataset should appear.
 The subplots are in an NxN grid, with N being the number of measured features.
 You can commence brushing by drawing a rectangle on any of the subplots.
-Reset the view by single clicking without dragging.